MichaelCurrin/react-quickstart/docs/deploy.md

 After a successful build, you can configure your site to be served on GitHub Pages as follows:

 1. Go to repo _Settings_.
-2. Go to _GitHub Pages_ section.
+1. Go to _GitHub Pages_ section.
-3. Enable the site on `gh-pages` branch `root` directory.
+1. Enable the site on `gh-pages` branch the `root` directory.
-4. Wait for your site to build.
+1. Wait for your site to build.
-5. Check the Actions tab on the repo for the status of the build.
+1. Check the _Actions_ tab on the repo for the status of the build.
-6. Open the public URL when it is done. e.g. https://MichaelCurrin.github.io/react-quickstart
+1. Open the public URL when it is done. e.g. https://MichaelCurrin.github.io/react-quickstart